-As the relentless attacks from Russia on the Ukrainian land continues, the UAWS is committed to doing its part to provide help where it’s most needed.
-Our organization maintains constant communication with the Ukrainian Ministry of Health to ensure our efforts are aligned with the urgent needs that arise during these challenging times.
+As attacks from Russia on Ukraine continue, the Ukrainian Association of Washington State (UAWS) is committed to helping where it’s needed most.
+We do this by maintaining constant communication with the Ukrainian Ministry of Health to ensure our efforts are aligned with the urgent needs that arise during these challenging times.

-Help funding the purchase of the following units
+Help fund the purchase of the neonatal intensive care units

-Donate used/refurbished units from hospitals/partner networks in Europe and the US.
+Donate used/refurbished units from hospitals and partner networks in Europe and the US.

-Below is the wish list which was shared with us by Ukraine’s Ministry of Health
+Below is the wish list from Ukraine’s Ministry of Health

 Thanks to the support of all our donors, we raised $256,000 through June and July.
 These funds resulted in eighteen Atom Air Incubator i and six Atom Sunflower warmer with infrared heating for newborn babies purchased to aid Ukraine.
 All purchased medical equipment we delivered to hospitals in Ukraine in September 2022.
 Those purchases and delivery of medical equipment were the first steps, but we need your help to reach our goals.

 In the Media

 ‘He Is a Child of War’: Giving Birth Amid Chaos in Ukraine (New York Times)